Code-Institute-Submissions/Roibeard-Ruadhan-meditation-app/README.md

 Felipe Souza Alarcon for all his support & information.
 Kasia for her neverending support, positivity & guidance.
 The Tutor, Mentor, Slackers on Slack & Student care teams.
+Massive thank you to Dev Ed developedbyed for the excellent YouTube tutorial with excellent guidance & explanations of each step of the process.